devtty1er/Sloth/README.md

 # dev

 This is [my](https://github.com/devtty1er) `dev` environment for Sloth (forked from [ant4g0nist/Sloth](https://github.com/ant4g0nist/Sloth)).
-There are a few additions in this branch that should not be upstreamed, such as a `dev.Dockerfile`, `docker-compose.yml`, `.vscode/` debugging configurations and `scripts/` to generate/apply libfuzzer and qemu patches.
+There are a few additions in this branch that should not be upstreamed, such as a `dev.Dockerfile`, `docker-compose.yml`, `.vscode/` debugging configurations and `scripts/` to generate/apply qemu patches.
 Feature branches should be forked from `dev` and appropriate deltas should be cherrypicked for PR staging.

 **A quick note on submodules and patches:**
 TODO